If you ship full truckload freight, you should be utilizing intermodal as well — it is a key component of any shipper of choice strategy.

 Every shipper will experience supply chain disruptions, from minor incidents to macroeconomic trends.

-Incorporating intermodal into your supply chain strategy increases and diversifies capacity while reducing reliance on the truckload market, where — as most shippers experienced in 2017 and 2018 — capacity is not always easy to come by.
+Incorporating intermodal into your supply chain strategy increases and diversifies capacity while reducing reliance on the truckload market, where — depending on the state of the truckload cycle — capacity is not always easy to come by.

 Intermodal unlocks an entirely different source of carrier and equipment capacity.